fasmide/god/README.md

   - name: cloudflared
     cmd: cloudflared tunnel --no-autoupdate --unix-socket /var/run/website.sock
+    stop_signal: SIGQUIT # if for whatever reason the default SIGTERM wont do
     # this process will not start until a `/var/run/website.sock`
     requires:
       - exists: /var/run/website.sock